AvinivA/Assignments/README.md

 # Assignments
-This repo is to collate all the assignments during PGDBA course
+This repo is created to collate all the assignments during PGDBA course